XCSoar/XCSoar/doc/devsetup.rst

 to *git commit* your code and then *git push* it there in order to push the changes out of the virtual machine into the host repository.

-This is different from the approach taken in the *docker container* configuration that is provided with xcsoar.
-In that configuration, the build inside the docker container directly accesses the host source directory, so only one copy of the code exists.
+This is different from the approach taken in the *Docker container* configuration that is provided with XCSoar.
+In that configuration, the build inside the Docker container directly accesses the host source directory, so only one copy of the code exists.

 Run xcsoar inside VM
 ^^^^^^^^^^^^^^^^^^^^

-In order to run the UNIX version of xcsoar inside the container, you need to configure X11 forwarding from the VM to the host computer, and have an X11 server running.
+In order to run the UNIX version of xcsoar inside the VM, you need to configure X11 forwarding from the VM to the host computer, and have an X11 server running.